Kellertsn/Instant-Resume-Builder/insta-site/README.md

 1. **Fill in Your Resume:**
    - Enter your information in the Profile, Education, Skills, Experience, and Projects sections.
-   - Use “Add Bullet” to add bullet points, or “Add Education/Experience/Project” to add more entries.
+   - Use "Add Bullet" to add bullet points, or "Add Education/Experience/Project" to add more entries.
+   - Formatting is automatically applied - institution, company, and project titles are bold.
 2. **Preview and Download PDF:**
-   - Click “Show Preview” to see a live preview.
+   - Click "Show Preview" to see a live preview that exactly matches the PDF output.
-   - Click “Download PDF” to get a high-quality PDF of your resume.
+   - Click "Download PDF" to get a high-quality PDF of your resume with proper formatting.
+   - All formatting, spacing, and alignment in the preview will be preserved in the PDF.
 3. **Cloud Save & Load:**
-   - **Save to Cloud:** Click “Save to Cloud” to store your resume online.
-You’ll get a unique Resume ID.
+   - **Save to Cloud:** Click "Save to Cloud" to store your resume online.
+You'll get a unique Resume ID.
-   - **Load from Cloud:** Enter a Resume ID and click “Load from Cloud” to restore a previous resume.
+   - **Load from Cloud:** Enter a Resume ID and click "Load from Cloud" to restore a previous resume.
    - You can share your Resume ID to access your resume from any device.
 4. **Reorder and Edit Sections:**
    - Use the arrows to reorder sections.